virtual-designer/shiny-goggles/README.md

 # Shiny Goggles
-Shiny Goggles is a Tiny Random Password Generator Web App Written in HTML, CSS &amp; Javascript.
+Shiny Goggles is a Tiny Random Password Generator Web App Written in HTML, CSS &amp; JavaScript.

 __Support My Work By Starring This Repository on Github.__